sci-fi, flintlock fantasy, adventure

 “Telasus isn’t slimy; he’s just a Torrens and a businessman.
 I’m content here.”

 The truth was that Isa had set into a rhythm doing jobs for Telasus and the other tradelords in the neighborhood: assignment, job, pay, assignment, job, pay, never giving himself time to rest in between.
 There was a simplicity to it.
-He was balanced here—balanced at the very edge of disaster, maybe, but that was exactly why he couldn’t afford to disturb anything.
+He was balanced here—balanced at the very edge of disaster, maybe, but that was exactly why he couldn’t afford to shift his weight.
 If he fell out of his routine, he didn’t know how his soul might stumble over the change and what kind of spirit would drag it off for consumption.

 “You’re content here?”
 Damored was looking at him in absolute incredulity.
 “And… you’re sure you’re not a weird, humorless corporomancer wearing Isa’s skin?”